MrVelasquezz/MrVelasquezz/README.md

 - 🔬 I like experiments and I just started to work with Arduino
 - 💰 I like to work on hard and heavy projects, where man can loose his mind.
 I like making "rang systems" and corporative apps
 - 🦾 I like to work with AI.
 (One of my AI's helped me not to sit in front of computer for 7 hours a day)
+- 🧳Actualy I am learning now C/C++ in my university, so may be I will make some projects with this langs

 ### Actualy I have some plans for this year!